 You are probably aware that wasps and bees can be deadly.
 This may be why the title of this article attracted your attention.
 How deadly are they?
 Experts say the chance of potentially life-threatening allergic reactions to insect venom is quite low.
 It is between .4 and .8 percent for children and 3 percent for adults.
 But, while low, this is not a threat to shrug off.

 Why Is Insect Venom Life-Threatening

-If you are stung by a wasp, bee, or some other stinging insect, it is possible to have a reaction called anaphylaxis.
+If you are stung by a wasp, bee, or some other stinging insect, it is possible to have an anaphylaxis reaction.
 One dangerous symptom of anaphylaxis is a rapid drop in blood pressure, which can cause the human body to go into shock.
 This can happen within only a few short minutes of being stung.
-If you experience any symptoms, other than localized pain, it is wise to seek medical attention.
+If you experience any symptoms other than localized pain, it is wise to seek medical attention.
 Some symptoms include:

 And swelling of the tongue, throat, or body.

 What Many People Don't Know About Stinging Insect Allergies

 Allergic reactions can worsen as you get older and increase in severity with subsequent exposure.
 You can have many normal reactions and then have a sudden, life-threatening reaction.
 You shouldn't think that you're in no danger because you were stung as a child and had no reaction.
 But, you also shouldn't assume that you'll have a bad reaction because you're getting older.
 You don't need to fear bees or wasps.
 It is just best to be respectful of the threat they present.

 How To Protect Yourself

 There is a direct way to reduce the threat of a severe allergic reaction to insect stings.
 If you are at risk, you could bolster your immunity through immunotherapy.
 It is estimated that this can provide as much as 98% protection.
 If you have concerns, consult a physician to see if this is right for you.